phnx-im/docs/src/spec/glossary.md

 ### Friendship encryption key

-A symmetric key used to encrypt the credential information attached to AddPackages.
+A symmetric key used to encrypt the client credential and the signature encryption key attached to AddPackages.

 ### Friendship token